Extreme close-up of a vintage bass guitar neck, warm tungsten glow on worn wood and metal strings, deep obsidian background, 35mm film grain.

 Emmy-Winning Rhythm

-Basslines for the stars celebrity video page
+Brett Jolly's Basslines for the stars celebrity video page

 Brett Jolly toured with legendary vocalist Teddy Pendergrass for years.
-Below is Teddy in concert with Brett Jolly playing his red bass while wearing red suspenders.
+Below is Teddy in concert with Brett Jolly playing his red bass guitar while wearing red suspenders.
 This show was taped in Los Angeles for PBS

 Below is a video where Brett Jolly was performing in Atlantic City and was joined onstage by singer Rick Springfield (hit song "Jessie's Girl").
 Brett Jolly is playing bass guitar and is right behind Rick wearing a bright blue short sleeved t shirt